 Fraser was appointed Chair of Logic & Metaphysics at the University of Manchester in 2016.
-He is also Editor of the Monist and author of On the Genealogy of Universals: The Metaphysical Origins of Analytic Philosophy (Oxford, 2017).
+He is also Editor of the Monist and author of On the Genealogy of Universals: The Metaphysical Origins of Analytic Philosophy (Oxford, 2018).
 He came to Manchester to work on the AHRC funded project The Age of Metaphysical Revolution.
 He is currently working on metaphysical and logical issues arising from the relatedness of the world, as well as the history of late analytic philosophy.

-He has been awarded a Philip Leverhulme Prize for his own personal research on the philosophy of mathematics and metaphysics and has received fellowships and grants from the AHRC, the British Academy, the Carnegie Trust and the Mind Association.
+He has been awarded a Philip Leverhulme Prize for his own personal research on the philosophy of mathematics and metaphysics and has received fellowships and other grants from the AHRC, the British Academy, the Carnegie Trust , the Leverhulme Trust and the Mind Association.
 Fraser has also been a Co-Investigator on an AHRB project on the Logical and Metaphysical Foundations of Mathematics and Convenor of a British Academy Network on Prospects for Neo-Fregeanism.